RenderKit/embree/README.md

                                Intel® Xeon® CPUs (SSE2, SSE3,
                                SSSE3, SSE4.1, SSE4.2, AVX,
                                AVX-I, AVX2, or AVX512KNL).

+  RTCORE_GEOMETRY_TRIANGLES   Enables support for triangle      ON
+                              geometries.

+  RTCORE_GEOMETRY_QUADS       Enables support for quad          ON
+                              geometries.

+  RTCORE_GEOMETRY_LINES       Enables support for line          ON
+                              geometries.

+  RTCORE_GEOMETRY_HAIR        Enables support for hair          ON
+                              geometries.

+  RTCORE_GEOMETRY_SUBDIV      Enables support for subdiv        ON
+                              geometries.

+  RTCORE_GEOMETRY_USER        Enables support for user          ON
+                              geometries.

   ---------------------------- -------------------------------- --------
   : CMake build options for Embree.

 Embree API
 ==========

 The Embree API is a low level ray tracing API that supports defining and committing of geometry and performing ray queries of different types.
-Static and dynamic scenes are supported, that may contain triangular geometry (including linear motions for motion blur), instanced geometry, and user defined geometry.
+Static and dynamic scenes are supported, that may contain triangle geometries, quad geometries, hair geometries, line segment geometries, subdivision meshes, instanced geometries, and user defined geometries.
 Supported ray queries are, finding the closest scene intersection along a ray, and testing a ray segment for any intersection with the scene.
 Single rays, as well as packets of rays in a struct of array layout can be used for packet sizes of 1, 4, 8, and 16 rays.
+Using the ray stream interface a stream of an arbitrary number `M` of ray packets of arbitrary size `N` can be processed.
 Filter callback functions are supported, that get invoked for every intersection encountered during traversal.

 The Embree API exists in a C++ and ISPC version.
 This document describes the C++ version of the API, the ISPC version is almost identical.
-The only differences are that the ISPC version needs some ISPC specific uniform type modifiers, and limits the ray packets to the native SIMD size the ISPC code is compiled for.
+The only differences are that the ISPC version needs some ISPC specific `uniform` type modifiers, and has special functions that operate on ray packets of the native SIMD size the ISPC code is compiled for.

+Embree supports two modes for a scene, the `normal mode` and `stream mode`, which require different ray queries and callbacks to be used.
+The `normal mode` is the default, but we will switch entirely to the ray `stream mode` in a later release.

 The user is supposed to include the `embree2/rtcore.h`, and the `embree2/rtcore_ray.h` file, but none of the other header files.
 If